sufyansuleman/HealthMarkers/README.md

 **Purpose:**

-- Validate and compute z‑scores (standard deviation scores) for each specified anthropometric variable.
+- Validate and compute z-scores (standard deviation scores) for each specified anthropometric variable.
 - Allows you to compare individual measures (e.g., BMI, waist circumference) to an external reference distribution.